Predicting Material Properties Using a 3D Graph Neural Network with Invariant Local Descriptors: Method

+Inspired by the Scale-Invariant Feature Transform (SIFT) \cite{RN21}, which is widely used in the field of computer vision, We proposed an algorithm that output identical atom sequence and coordinates that are invariant to translation and rotation (Algorithm \ref{atomsift}).

-For each atom $v_i$ in the structure, we calculated the distance between $v_i$ and the rest atoms $v_j$, where$ i \neq j$.
-Then we sorted all $v_j$ according to the distance and find the $k$ nearest atoms based on the hyper-parameter $k$.
+For each atom $v_i$ in the structure, we calculated the distance between $v_i$ and the rest atoms $\{v_j\}$, where $ i \neq j$.
+Then we sorted all $v_j$ according to the distance and found the $k$ nearest atoms based on the hyper-parameter $k$.
 Denote by $x_i$ the position of atom $v_i$, and by $x_i^1$ and $x_i^2$ the positions of the closest and the second closest atoms to $x_i$.
-We first find transform $T$ that translates $x_i$ to the origin.
-Next, we calculate a matrix $R_1$ that rotates $x_i^1$ to positive $z$-axis according to Rodrigues' rotation formula \citet{RN33} .
+We first find transformation $T$ that translates $x_i$ to the origin.
+Next, we calculate a matrix $R_1$ that rotates $x_i^1$ to positive $z$-axis according to Rodrigues' rotation formula \cite{RN33}.
 Then, we calculated the matrix $R_2$ that rotate $x_2^i$ to the $yz$-plane, keeping $x_i^1$ fixed.
-Finally, new coordinate $R_2 \circ R_1 \circ T(x)$ for every atom in the $k$ nearest neighborhood.
+Finally, we calculated the new coordinate $R_2 \circ R_1 \circ T(x)$ for every atom in the $k$ nearest neighborhood.
 It is readily seen that this distance-based sort and rotation guarantee the rotational invariance.